alejnr/alejnr/README.md

 ### Hi there, I'm [Alex Menlah][website] 👋

 ## I'm a Student, Developer based in Italy, parma!
-- 🥅 Goal: To become full stack developer
+- 🥅 Goal: To become full stack web developer
 - ⚡ I have a passion for Web Development & Ethical Hacking.

 ### Connect with me: